-- 10.5 The purpose of the review will be to determine whether the licensing authority should take any action in relation to the licence.
-If action is justified, the options open to the licensing authority are:- - (a) add, remove or amend a licence condition imposed by the licensing authority; - (b) exclude a default condition imposed by the Secretary of State or Scottish Ministers (e.g. opening hours) or remove or amend such an exclusion: - (c) suspend the premises licence for a period not exceeding three months; and - (d) revoke the premises licence. - 10.6 In determining what action, if any, should be taken following a review, the licensing authority must have regard to the principles set out in section 153 of the Act, as well as any relevant representations. - 10.7 In particular, the licensing authority may also initiate a review of a premises licence on the grounds that a premises licence holder has not provided facilities for gambling at the premises.
+The purpose of the review will be to determine whether the Licensing Authority should take any action in relation to the licence.
+If action is justified, the options open to the Licensing Authority are:

+- add, remove or amend a licence condition imposed by the licensing authority; - exclude a default condition imposed by the Secretary of State (e.g. opening hours) or remove or amend such an exclusion; - suspend the premises licence for a period not exceeding three months; - revoke the premises licence.

+In determining what action, if any, should be taken following a review, the Licensing Authority must have regard to the principles set out in section 153 of the Act, as well as any relevant representations.

+In particular, the Licensing Authority may also initiate a review of a premises licence on the grounds that a premises licence holder has not provided facilities for gambling at the premises.
 This is to prevent people from applying for licences in a speculative manner without intending to use them.

-- 10.8 Once the review has been completed, the licensing authority must, as soon as possible, notify its decision to:
+Once the review has been completed, the Licensing Authority must, as soon as possible, notify its decision to:

-- the licence holder
+- the licence holder:

-- the applicant for review (if any)
+- the applicant for review (if any);

-- the Commission
+- the Commission;

-- any person who made representations
+- any person who made representations;

 - the chief officer of police or chief constable; and

-- Her Majesty's Commissioners for Revenue and Customs
+- Her Majesty's Commissioners for Revenue and Customs.

-PART C PERMITS/TEMPORARY & OCCASIONAL USE NOTICE
+PART C - PERMITS/TEMPORARY & OCCASIONAL USE NOTICE

-- 1. Unlicensed Family Entertainment Centre gaming machine permits (Statement of Principles on Permits) - 1.1 Where a premises does not hold a Premises Licence but wishes to provide gaming machines, it must apply to the Licensing Authority for a permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use (Section 238). - 1.2 The Gambling Act 2005 states that a licensing authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and/or considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Commission under section 25.
+1. Unlicensed Family Entertainment Centre Gaming Machine Permits

+Where a premises does not hold a Premises Licence but wishes to provide gaming machines, it must apply to the Licensing Authority for a permit.
+It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use.

+The Gambling Act 2005 states that a Licensing Authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and/or considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Commission under section 25.
 The Gambling Commission's Guidance to Licensing Authorities also states: "In their three year licensing policy statement, licensing authorities may include a statement of principles that they propose to apply when exercising their functions in considering applications for permits...., licensing authorities will want to give weight to child protection issues."
-(24.6)

-Guidance also states: "...An application for a permit may be granted only if the licensing authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application....Licensing authorities might wish to consider asking applications to demonstrate:
+Guidance also states: "...An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application....Licensing authorities might wish to consider asking applications to demonstrate:

-- a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act; and - that staff are trained to have a full understanding of the maximum stakes and prizes.
-(24.7).
+- a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and - that staff are trained to have a full understanding of the maximum stakes and prizes.

-It should be noted that a licensing authority cannot attach conditions to this type of permit.
+It should be noted that a Licensing Authority cannot attach conditions to this type of permit.